 4. Occupation transformation

 There’s no doubt that technology improves human productivity.
 However, in many cases, it can take over a job performed by a human completely.
-McKinsey’s report predicts that by 2030, there will be up to 375 million people who will switch their occupation due to the adoption of automation.
+McKinsey's report predicts that by 2030, there will be up to 375 million people who will switch their occupations due to the adoption of automation.
 Should we be afraid that robots will steal our jobs?
 Not necessarily.

 While many jobs will be lost, others will be created.
 The researchers estimate that by the end of 2030, there will be up to 365 million new jobs created because of growing incomes and consumption.
 People will become richer and will consume more goods and services.
 This will create new jobs in emerging markets and countries that manufacture and deliver them.
 The industrialization of AI will also create a demand for specialists who can implement AI technology and educate people on how to use it.

 5. Responsible AI

 The increased use of AI and machine learning will make businesses and governments pay more attention to their ethics.
 Over the past 10 years, we have observed many cases of AI bias and discrimination.
 For example, Compas is an AI system that has been used by the American court system to forecast which defendants could re-offend.
 The algorithm was predicting that black offenders were more likely to become recidivists than white defendants.
 That wasn’t true.
 Because of the data Compas was initially provided with, the algorithm developed an incorrect model and was misclassifying black defendants.

 Another example that helped show the limitations of AI was Amazon's recruiting tool.
 In 2014, the company started testing an AI system that was meant to help its recruiting team search for top talent.
 The problem was that the algorithm was learning by using the number of applications submitted to Amazon over the past decade, and these belonged mostly to men.
 Because of that, the program taught itself to prefer male applicants, penalizing CVs sent by women.